GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 1. Paste the **HTTPS clone URL** of your `sample-app` repo on Cloud Source Repositories into the **Project Repository** field.
     It will look like: https://source.developers.google.com/p/REPLACE_WITH_YOUR_PROJECT_ID/r/default

+1. From the Credentials dropdown select the name of new created credentials from the Phase 1.

 1. Under "Build Triggers", check "Build Periodically" and enter "* * * * *" in to the "Schedule" field, this will ensure that Jenkins will check our repository for changes every minute.